standage/weather-IL/README.md

 KALN	-90.05	+38.88	+74
 ```

-The script requires four tab-separated values.
+The script reads from standard input (stdin), and requires four tab-separated values for each weather station.

-* The 4-letter label for each weather station.
+* The 4-letter label of the station.
 * The longitude of the station (Illinois is west of the prime meridian, so this coordinate should be negative).
 * The latitude of the station (Illinois is north of the equator, so this coordinate should be positive).
 * The temperature, in Fahrenheit, of the next available forecast.